General George Stakes

 The race is named for General George Washington (1731–1799), first president of The United States and Commanding General of the American Revolutionary Army.
 The General typically draws the third highest crowd of the year at Laurel Park Race Course, trailing only the Maryland Million and the Frank J. De Francis Memorial Dash Stakes in average attendance.

 The race was held at Bowie Race Course from 1973–84 and at Pimlico Race Course in 1986.
 It was not held in 1979, 1982–83 or 2006.
 In 2006, the General George Handicap was not run due to concerns over an outbreak of the equine herpesvirus that shut down all racing in Maryland for several weeks.

+In 2025 the event was downgraded by the Thoroughbred Owners and Breeders Association to Listed status.